Minzc/federated_transformer_malicious_url/README.md

 # Federated Malicious URL Detection with Flower and Transformers

 This is an introductory example to use Flower and Transformers to build a federated malicious URL classifier.
+For more details please refer to the blog report [[LINK]](https://minzc.github.io/posts/fed_trans/)

 ## Project Steup